ucl-respiratory/preinvasive/README.md

 ## Dependencies

+Analysis code is written in R. The relevant version numbers used in our analysis are as follows:

+* R version 3.4.1
+* Bioconductor version 3.6
+* Package versions as defined in resources/package.versions.csv

 This code depends on many R packages which are publically available.
+You should be able to install these automatically by running

+  Rscript install_dependencies.R

+This installs the latest versions of all required packages.
+Should you experience any issues we recommend installing the specific versions detailed in resources/package.versions.csv.

 The ChAMP package contains issues in plotting CNA profiles.
 As such, please install ChAMP from the authors' account using the following:

   library(devtools)
   install_github("adamp83/ChAMP")